-Candidates are required to present a valid, un-expired, government-issued photo identification to gain admission to the examination site.
+Candidates are required to present a valid, un-expired, government-issued photo identification including signature to gain admission to the examination appointment.

 Acceptable identification examples include driver's license, passport, citizenship card, age of majority card, and military ID card).
-The name on the ID must match the applicant name on the exam application and the photo on the ID must validate the applicant's identity.
+The first and last name on the ID must match the candidate's name on the exam application and the photo on the ID must validate the applicant's identity.